 1 Peter 3:1-6

-For more about budgeting and monthly bill paying, see this previous post with free printables.
+For more about budgeting and monthly bill paying, see this post on my sister site, A Virtuous Home with free printables.

 Since this issue can be quite a polarizing one for many marriages, the resources you seek should be biblical and proven.
 The below recommendations meet both criteria: